-- Algebraic integer/enumeration variables with supported expressions as their values (x, for x an algebraic variable with an integer or enumeration type). - Integer/enumeration constants (x, for x a constant with an integer or enumeration type). - +i for i a supported integer expression. - i + j for i and j supported integer expressions. - i div j and i mod j for i a supported integer expressions, and j a positive integer value, or a computation that results in a positive integer value, as long as the computation is not too complex to be performed statically.
-That is, j must essentially be constant. - Conditional expressions (if expressions) with supported guard predicates and supported resulting values. - Switch expressions with supported control values and supported resulting values. - Any other valid CIF expression (computation) that results in a non-negative integer value or an enumeration value, as long as the computation is not too complex to be performed statically.
+- Algebraic integer/enumeration variables with supported expressions as their values (x, for x an algebraic variable with an integer or enumeration type). - Integer/enumeration constants (x, for x a constant with an integer or enumeration type). - +i for i a supported integer expression. - -i for i a supported integer expression. - i + j for i and j supported integer expressions. - i j for i and j supported integer expressions. - i div j and i mod j for i a supported integer expressions, and j a positive integer value, or a computation that results in a positive integer value, as long as the computation is not too complex to be performed statically.
+That is, j must essentially be constant. - abs(i) and sign(i) for i a supported integer expression. - max(i, j) and min(i, j) for i and j supported integer expressions. - Conditional expressions (if expressions) with supported guard predicates and supported resulting values. - Switch expressions with supported control values and supported resulting values. - Any other valid CIF expression (computation) that results in an integer value or an enumeration value, as long as the computation is not too complex to be performed statically.
 That is, the computation must essentially represent a fixed/constant value.